vlad-demchuk/who-wants-to-become-a-millionaire/README.md

 * (available to deploy your application to gh-pages)

 ## Troubleshooting
-For any contribution or problem solving you could find me [Telegram](https://t.me/Vlad_Demchuk) and [LinkedIn](https://www.linkedin.com/in/vlad-demchuk-b3071523b/).
+For any contribution or problem solving you could find me here [Telegram](https://t.me/Vlad_Demchuk) and here [LinkedIn](https://www.linkedin.com/in/vlad-demchuk-b3071523b/).